crdcj/FinLogic/README.md

 ---

-### P.S.

-All contributors are welcome, from beginner to advanced.
+P.S.: All contributors are welcome, from beginner to advanced.

 **Carlos Carvalho**